-Donna Mae Yeo was born in Winnipeg, Manitoba where she lived until her father was posted to Ottawa.
-She attended Lisgar Collegiate in Ottawa.
-After the war, they returned to Winnipeg, where she attended Kelvin High School.
-She studied at the University of Manitoba, graduating with a Bachelor of Interior Design in 1950.
-Yeo loved connecting with people, and at university she joined Alpha Delta Pi Sorority.
-She was a founding member of the Student Society of Interior Designers, later the Professional Interior Designers Institute of Manitoba, in 1949.
+Donna Mae Yeo (nee Tully) was born in Winnipeg, Manitoba on September 16, 1928.
+Yeo lived in Ottawa briefly and attended Lisgar Collegiate when her father was posted to Ottawa.
+Following the Second World War, they returned to Winnipeg and Yeo attended Kelvin High School.
+She then studied at the University of Manitoba, graduating with a Bachelor of Interior Design in 1950.
+She was a founding member of the Student Society of Interior Designers.

 Upon graduating, Yeo moved to Vancouver and worked as a designer for Ridgewood Studios between 1950–52.
 While there, she served on the Executive Board of the Interior Designers Institute of British Columbia.
 Yeo returned to Winnipeg in 1952 and began a position as Interior Designer at Wilson Stationary Co., where she worked until 1960.
 Yeo was a freelance Interior Designer for various commercial clients until 1979.

 Yeo was dedicated to the Interior Design profession.
 She was a founding charter member of The Professional Interior Designers Institute of Manitoba (PIDIM) and contributed to the organisation throughout her life.
 She acted as President of PIDIM between 1957–1959, the Public Relations Coordinator and Advisor for three Interior Design trade shows (Interior Design ’71, ’73, and ’75), and as the Director of the Interior Design ‘83 show.
 Yeo also initiated PIDIM's role in the Ronald McDonald House project.